OlafenwaMoses/ImageAIDocumentation/detection/index.rst

 * **.loadModel()** , This function loads the model from the path you specified in the function call above into your object detection instance.
 Find example code below::

     detector.loadModel()

- -- *parameter* **detection_speed** (optional) : This parameter allows you to reduce the time it takes to detect objects in an image by up to 80% which leads to slight reduction in accuracy.
-This parameter accepts string values.
-The available values are "normal", "fast", "faster", "fastest" and "flash".
-The default values is "normal"

 * **.detectObjectsFromImage()** , This is the function that performs object detection task after the model as loaded.
 It can be called many times to detect objects in any number of images.
 Find example code below::